camronh/Lottery-Tutorial/PART2.md

 #### 2. Create event

 In line 14 we emit an event that the request has been made and a request ID has been generated.
+Solidity events are logged as transactions to the Ethereum Virtual Machine, and inform the application that a change has been made on the blockchain.
 We need to describe our event at the top of our contract:

 ```solidity
 contract Lottery is RrpRequesterV0, Ownable {